JuliaClimate/ClimateBase.jl/docs/src/index.md

 lats = -90:5:90
 lons = 0:10:359
 t = Date(2000, 3, 15):Month(1):Date(2020, 3, 15)
-# Here we make all dimension data into proper dimensions:
+# Here we wrap all dimension data into proper dimensions:
 dimensions = (Lon(lons), Lat(lats), Time(t))
+# where `Lon, Lat, Time` are `Dimension`s exported by ClimateBase
 # combining the array data with dimensions makes a `ClimArray`:
+data = rand(36, 37, 241) # same size as `dimensions`
-A = ClimArray(rand(36, 37, 241), dimensions)
+A = ClimArray(data, dimensions)
 ```

-You can then select a specific timeslice at `Date(2011,5,15)` and a longitude interval between 0 and 30 degrees like so:
+You can then select a specific time slice at `Date(2011,5,15)` and a longitude interval between 0 and 30 degrees like so:
 ```@example main
 B = A[Lon(Between(0, 30)), Time(At(Date(2011,5,15)))]
 ```